 Okay.

-Um, I just wanted to say that back in you know 91 when uh Bush 41, when they bamboozled them over the you know, the whole no new taxes thing.
+No, I just wanted to say that back in 91 when Bush 41, when they bamboozled him over the whole No New Taxes thing, I remember on your TV show that you had showed that.

-And it and I never really got over that.
+And I never really got over that.

-I I thought that that was really despicable.
+I thought that that was really despicable.

-And I think what you have to do is just be there to point it out, just like you were there in 93 and 94 to point it out um how outrageous what they were doing.
+And I think what you have to do is just be there to point it out, just like you were there in 93 and 94 to point it out how outrageous what they were doing.

-Uh yes, but there's a you know what?
+Yes, but there's a, you know what?

-I have a I have a different theory now.
+I have a different theory now.

 I think they imploded all last year.

-And yet they did.
+And yet, they did.

-Well, they may not have, but the practical outcome, the results of the elections was they did.
+Well, they may not have, but the practical outcome, the results of the elections, was they did.

 And the Republicans had an agenda.